liya-zhu/bg_control/Home.md

-Welcome to the bg_control wiki!
+Welcome to the Blood Glucose Control Design Team wiki!